ashmita123/illumio-assessment/README.md

 1. The count of how many times each tag was applied.
 2. The count of unique port/protocol combinations found in the logs.

-This tool can handle large files (up to 10MB for flow logs) and lookup tables with as many as 10,000 mappings.
+This program can handle large files (up to 10MB for flow logs) and lookup tables with as many as 10,000 mappings.
 It's designed to work efficiently with large datasets.

 ## Assumptions